LGsekara1/Department-predictor/README.md

 - Resposnive design.
 - JS functionality for validation of input data and exlude departments that cannot be applied based on past data.
 - Server-side processing with Flask framework (locally hosted) to access the ML model.
-- The ML model was trained using a 2 layer neural network (64x32)
+- The ML model was trained using a 2 layer feed forward neural network (64x32)

 ## **Installation**
 Since this is a static website no build is required.
 Download the repo and open the indexnew.html in a browser.